 Similar to Ambassadors, the President can nominate Justices who will be seated on the court as long as they're not rejected by the Senate by a majority vote.
 Any justice seated by this method can only serve a maximum of nine years.
 Therefore, the President has the incentive to let the Senate approve most of his nominees prior to them being seated.
-The President also has the incentive to nominate someone who is not polarizing to secure an 18year term instead of a 9-year term.
+The President also has the incentive to nominate someone who is not polarizing to secure an 18-year term instead of a 9-year term.

-A justice who gets a 9-year term cannot resign and hope to be re-appointed for another 9-year term.
+A justice who gets a 8-year term cannot resign and hope to be re-appointed for another 8-year term.
 They have to serve their full term and hope to be renominated by whoever is President at that time, but then they would become a Provisional Member instead of a Permanent Member of the Court.

-Judges, Justices, and Adjudicators may not earn any compensation for services outside of the Judiciary.
+Judges, Justices, and Adjudicators may not earn any compensation for services outside of the Judiciary, nor may they receive any gifts other than an inheritance from their parents or spouse.
 Upon retirement from the Supreme Court, a Permanent Member of the Supreme Court shall be randomly assigned to a Seat on an Inferior Court with decreased compensation, with priority given to open seats.
 Justices, Judges, and Adjudicators are required to make annual disclosures of all gifts and income derived outside of the Judiciary and a statement of assets, liabilities, and equity for themselves and their spouse.